data2health/informatics-playbook/docs/chapters/Example_Markdown.md

 The quality, depth, and breadth of data and samples collected by healthcare organizations has provided increasing opportunities to advance knowledge and population health.
 Unfortunately, many healthcare institutions exist as silos with no ability to integrate patient data externally.
 Millions of inpatient and outpatient medical records containing structured data on clinical procedures, medications, diagnoses, demographics, lab results, and genomics, as well as unstructured data documented as free text in progress notes, cannot be used to their full potential.
 For example, rare diseases research or outcomes research, often require larger datasets than what is available at a single health care organization.
 Massive datasets offer more comprehensive analysis and the ability to probe specific research questions with more confidence in the results.
 To be able to make sense of vast information, [Data Harmonization](#data-harmonization) is needed to ask and answer important questions, and to provide evidence for policy changes in areas of standard of care, care delivery, coverage structure, and emerging population health trends.

-In the past decades, the field has significantly moved from simple healthcare data digitization to proactive and focused acquisition, aggregation, and standardization through the use of [Common Data Models](#common-data-models) ([CDM](#cdm)s).
-Currently, informatics teams frequently use harmonization and aggregation to improve the interoperability and compatibility of data among independent organizations that are willing to share and collaborate.
-[Data Harmonization](#data-harmonization) is a stepping stone to conducting reproducible, collaborative research and is crucial to promoting efficient and timely communication between different stakeholders in the healthcare data domain.
+In the past decades, the field has significantly moved from simple healthcare data digitization[2](#kix.9brwper0q0kh) to proactive and focused acquisition, aggregation, and standardization through the use of [Common Data Models](#common-data-models) ([CDM](#cdm)s).
+Currently, informatics teams frequently use harmonization and aggregation to improve the interoperability and compatibility of data among independent organizations that are willing to share and collaborate.[3](#kix.oszxd4uut1kq) [Data Harmonization](#data-harmonization) is a stepping stone to conducting reproducible, collaborative research and is crucial to promoting efficient and timely communication between different stakeholders in the healthcare data domain.
 If not appropriately addressed, the lack of harmonization becomes a bottleneck, both for research and for sustainable operations.
 Impactful global health trends may be missed due to the variety of barriers, most of which lay within technical domains, as well as harmonization and standardization domains.
-A significant percentage of healthcare spending is wasted as a consequence of data silos; therefore, the economic impact of data interoperability should be a significant factor in proposals urging for changes towards [Data Harmonization](#data-harmonization).
-A significant effort has been made in [data standardization](#data-standardization) and harmonization of research datasets through the work of Clinical Data Interchange Standards Consortium (CDISC).
-It is time for healthcare data used for research to undergo a similar transformation.
+A significant percentage of healthcare spending is wasted as a consequence of data silos[4](#kix.zdysifo08sr1); therefore, the economic impact of data interoperability should be a significant factor in proposals urging for changes towards [Data Harmonization](#data-harmonization).
+A significant effort has been made in [data standardization](#data-standardization) and harmonization of research datasets through the work of Clinical Data Interchange Standards Consortium (CDISC).[5](#kix.inn5u2e3050u) It is time for healthcare data used for research to undergo a similar transformation.

 *SUMMARY:* *[Data Harmonization](#data-harmonization)* *has a direct impact on quality, reproducibility, and confidence of research that uses data contained in the EHR system.
 Effective data interoperability leads to improved efficiency of methods and processes, improved time from research project design, through trend identification to policy implementation, and results in cost savings due to increased efficiency and a decreased need for data wrangling.
 Emerging local, national, and global networks, such as* *[ACT](#act)**,* *[PCORnet](#pcornet)**,* *[OHDSI](#ohdsi)**,* *[TriNetX](#trinetx)* *and others that rely on* *[Common Data Models ](#common-data-models-)**and harmonized data sources, bring about opportunities for global-scale research and policy implementation.
 Analysis of massive harmonized datasets can provide better insight into population health and reduce local, national, and global healthcare spending waste.*

 ## Risks of not moving forward

 What do research enterprises risk if they do not participate in [Data Harmonization](#data-harmonization)?
 A lack of harmonization restricts researchers to analyzing different data sources separately, which is counterintuitive to the reality of present-day collaborative research.
-Project-specific [Data Harmonization](#data-harmonization) is an exhaustive, time-consuming process.
+Project-specific [Data Harmonization](#data-harmonization) is an exhaustive, time-consuming process[6](#kix.vf3i9fva7zvn).
 Reports indicated that research project harmonization can require up to 6 months to complete, and that about 30% of the data deemed impossible to harmonize and was excluded from the final dataset.
 Time spent on wrangling data and custom coding takes resources away from finding insights that drive discoveries forward and slows the process of achieving public benefit from them.
 This exhaustive process negatively impacts the time to and cost of discovery and, therefore, the cost of care.
 The cost increase eventually creates a barrier for access to care by disadvantaged segments of the population and smaller, less developed countries.

 Pending a comprehensive literature review, it is evident that the risks of not moving forward with [Data Harmonization](#data-harmonization) efforts include, but are not limited to: (1) the extensive use of resources (both human and financial) on data wrangling, rather than on research and implementation of findings into healthcare; (2) the delayed ability or inability to improve human health based upon the knowledge that is gleaned from larger, harmonized disparate datasets; and (3) the reduction of an institution’s competitiveness for grant funding and top faculty recruitment, which could cause decreased pharmaceutical engagement for high profile studies.